daneden/daneden.me/index.md

 design, courage, and lack thereof.

-I’m currently working in San Francisco for [Dropbox](http://dropbox.com "Dropbox") as a Designer.
-More specifically, I work with the Web Experience team, rearchitecting Dropbox's CSS codebase, providing developer tools for Dropbox's web engineers, and fostering better collaboration between the engineering and design teams.
+I’m currently working in San Francisco for [Dropbox](http://dropbox.com "Dropbox") as a Design Engineer.
+More specifically, I work with the Web Core team, rearchitecting Dropbox's CSS codebase, providing developer tools for Dropbox's web engineers, and fostering better collaboration between the engineering and design teams.